 On the other hand, if you’re inviting friends and family by the masses and money really isn’t an object, you should probably extend the invite.
 At the end of the day, you’ll hardly know they’re even there.

 Even if you’re not keeping your guest list small because of budget reasons, you may simply prefer a more intimate celebration (no random plus one’s at your shindig!).
 That’s certainly reason enough to not invite certain people, including a couple that invited you.
 It’s also possible that you made their guest list because they threw a massive bash and invited, well, just about everyone.
 Most people will understand that, if you’re having a smaller, more intimate affair, they might not be considered close enough to make the cut.

 The most important detail to factor in is your relationship with this person.
 Ask yourself a few questions to help gain some clarity.

 It’s important to look at the big picture here.
 What you’re really trying to determine is: Will there be larger social consequences if you don’t invite them?
-If you don’t invite them to your wedding how does that impact the friendship—do you care?
+If you don’t invite them to your wedding, how does that impact the friendship—and do you care?
 If it won’t (or you really don’t), cut them from your list.
 If you don’t want to lose the friendship or are nervous about how it may impact other friendships of yours, you may want to reconsider and re-establish their spot on your guest list.

 As we’ve mentioned, weddings come in all different shapes and sizes (mainly sizes).
 So, wedding guest list etiquette doesn’t support a tit-for-tat strategy.
 If your friend’s wedding was a huge affair with 300+ guests, including childhood friends, camp friends, colleagues, but yours isn’t, then it’s a truly different situation.